ilujade/Le_Basculement/README-en.md

 We arrived at the height of the ship.
 Ben and I glanced through the windows.
 \- Ben, if you really think it's the right solution, the dark side is the strongest, come on!
 Come on the battlefield!
 Let's fight a duel!
 Come, show that you are a real chef!

 I cut the microphone and made Chewie sign to leave.
 We descended halfway between the great gate and the first enemy lines.
 I felt the conflict in Ben.
 I tried to send him a message by thinking intensely: _"Ben, come on I beg you!
 Ben, anyway, if you refuse such a challenge, your honor will be messed up.
 Come quickly!
 Come and show yourselves men that you are a true leader!
 Come and fight!"_
 I felt he had felt my call because I suddenly saw the ship go down and land.
 He went out, angry enough, and approached me a dozen meters away.

 \-Rey, how dare you say that?
 How dare you challenge me?
-Look, you do not even have lightsaber and you dare to challenge me in front of everyone ?!
+Look, you don't even have lightsaber and you dare to challenge me in front of everyone ?!
 You so want to ridicule you? he shouted.
 \- Ben, stop it all.
 That's not what you want, I replied calmly.
 You want to stop the war.
 \- Exactly, Rey, he replied.
 War is what you call your friends who make it.
-Look at all the hunters they sent.
+Look at all the fighters they sent.
 Come on, that's enough now.
 \- Yes, Ben, that's enough!
 We must finish: let's fight!

 I motioned for Chewie to leave with the ship, leaving me alone in the plain.
 Ben was surprised by this act.